-The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA)-Cultural Heritage Center through the U.S. Embassy in the Philippines is now accepting applications for the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2019 Large Grants Program.
-The deadline for submitting project abstracts is November 21, 2018, while the deadline for submitting full project applications is January 15, 2019.
+The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA)-Cultural Heritage Center through the U.S. Embassy in the Philippines is now accepting applications for the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2020 Large Grants Program.
+The deadline for submitting project abstracts is November 21, 2019.
+For abstracts that advance to Round 2, the deadline for submitting full project applications is January 21, 2020.

-The U.S. Embassy in the Philippines is pleased to announce the call for proposals for the AFCP 2019 Large Grants Program.
+The U.S. Embassy in the Philippines is pleased to announce the call for proposals for the AFCP 2020 Large Grants Program.
 The program provides funding to projects in eligible countries that preserve cultural heritage in line with the U.S. foreign policy objective of protecting and promoting cultural heritage worldwide.
-Full implementation of the program will be contingent on the availability of FY 2019 funding.
+Full implementation of the program will be contingent on the availability of FY 2020 funds and an approved congressional spend plan.

 We invite your organization to submit a cultural heritage preservation proposal in accordance with the following guidelines: